gfannes/champ/amp/uc1.md

 - [ ] Add 'fix' mode to champ
 	- [ ] Warn on amps without definition

-# Search for AMP defs and tags from editor &!define
+# Search for AMP defs and tags from editor &&define
 - [x] Must support [[Helix]] via [[Language Server Protocol (LSP)]]
 	- [x] Use workspace symbols
 - [x] Search in amp.Path, not in terms